jendas1/rooted-tree-classifier/README.md

 This folder contains two programs that partially a round complexity of homogenous LCL problem on (binary) trees.

+- constant_decider
+    - decides whether a problem is O(1) solvable or it is inherently harder
 - log_decider
     - decides whether a problem is log(n) solvable or it is inherently harder
 - log_star_decider